 To obtain fringes, the distance that the star light travels along each beam must be the same.
 To compensate for the difference in path length between each telescope and the beam combination lab, we add delay to the path in two stages.
 The first stage occurs inside the vacuum tubes where a mirror assembly can be inserted into the vacuum pipe at fixed delay intervals of 0, 37, 73, 110, and 143 meters.
 These are called the POP mirrors.
 The second stage is a continuously variable delay added by movable carts that travel along delay line rails.
 The rails are 46 meters in length from front to back.

 The position of the POP mirrors needs to be selected prior to the night of observation.
 Different POP settings will provide access to different areas of the sky.
 The POP settings can be switched during the night to follow a particular star across the sky or to provide access to stars in different parts of the sky.
-Because of overheads in changing the POP mirrors and finding new fringe offsets, it is recommended to use no more than 1-3 different POP configurations during the night.
+The overhead in changing POPs takes about 3 - 5 minutes for each telescope, in addition to another 5-10 minutes to find the new fringe offsets.
+To maximize efficiency, it is recommended to observe for about 3 - 4 hours using a given configuration before changing POPs again.

 There are two software packages available for selecting the POP configurations and determining the time when each target is available for a given configuration: